Brazil - Visa RequirementsBrazil - Visa Requirements

 A passport and visa are required for U.S. citizens traveling to Brazil for any purpose.

 There are no "airport visas," and immigration authorities will refuse entry to Brazil to anyone not possessing a valid visa.
 All Brazilian visas, regardless of the length of validity, must initially be used within 90 days of the issuance date or will no longer be valid.
 The U.S. Government cannot assist travelers who arrive in Brazil without proper documentation.

 Travelers may also contact Brazilian consulates in Atlanta, Boston, Chicago, Hartford, Houston, Los Angeles, Miami, New York, or San Francisco.
-Link contains addresses, phone numbers, website, e-mail addresses and jurisdictions of these consulates.
+Addresses, phone numbers, web and e-mail addresses, and jurisdictions of these consulates can be found at:

 U.S. companies that require travel of foreign businesspersons to the United States should be advised that visa adjudications are handled via an interagency process.
 Visa applicants should go to the following links:

 - U.S. Embassy in Brazil: https://br.usembassy.gov/visas

 Brazil Trade Development and Promotion Business Travel and Etiquette